themilkenknights/Milken-Knights-Rapid-React/README.md

 - ### Self Defence
      - Turn baby mode off and spin like a beyblade to freak the crap out of your opponents!
      - Spontaneously dissasemble to confuse your opponents and teamates alike
+- ### Logging
+     - After cursing myself to use java to work with networks instead of using another language, I have finally figured out how to log succesfully.
+WIP, but promising.
+Should be semi automated, with the only thing one would need to do is to run a script
 <br/>
 our robot is very high tech and advanced, and is even a work in progress!
 <br/>